-In this digital age, leaving out social media in your growth and expansion plans would be a foolish move.
+In this digital age, leaving out social media in your growth and expansion plans would be an unwise move.
 According to a 2015 CMO survey, the share of marketing budgets spent on social media is likely to double from 10.7% to 23.8% in the next five years.

 As only 17.1% of B2B service providing companies have been able to prove the impact of social media quantitatively, there is still a long way to go.
 When it comes to ONLY Twitter, 77% of CPAs boasted about having over 100 followers on the platform - which is a good start.